uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 | start_station_name | name of start station |
 | start_rental_date_time | date and time of start rental |

-#### 1.1.2 London bike sharing dataset
+#### 1.1.2 London bike sharing data set

-This dataset shows how many bike-sharing transactions took place in each hour in 2015 to 2016.
-Comparing to the first dataset, this one is more compact since it does not contain individual information.
+This data set shows how many bike-sharing transactions took place in each hour in 2015 to 2016.
+Comparing to the first data set, this one is more compact since it does not contain individual information.
 However, it helped providing information on weather conditions.
-Although the timespan doesn't overlap with the first dataset, it encourages us to find timespan-matching weather data to help with further analysis.
+Although the time span doesn't overlap with the first data set, it encourages us to find time span matching weather data to help with further analysis.

 Table 2: Description of London_merged.csv